saucelabs/testrunner-toolkit/docs/configuring-testrunner-toolkit.md

 ---
 <!--# Configuring the Testrunner Toolkit-->

-The Testrunner Toolkit (`saucectl`) requires a configuration file to know which tests to run, along with which framework to use.
+The Testrunner Toolkit requires a configuration file to know which tests to run, along with which framework to use.

 ## Basic Configuration

-By default, `config.yml` is the file `saucectl` looks to for its configuration.
+By default, `config.yml` is the file [`saucectl`](saucectl) looks to for its configuration.

 ```yaml
 #Simple config.yml using puppeteer